 Some years later it was replaced by the Gibson ES-135, and yet another centre-block in the shape of a 1976 ES-345.

 Epiphone Les Paul Goldtop

 Two P90 single coil, stoptail and tune-o-matic bridge, alder body with maple cap, set neck

-Les Paul Gold Top was Gibson’s first solidbody Spanish (as opposed to Hawaiian, see next entry) guitar.
+Les Paul Gold Top was Gibson’s first solidbody Spanish (as opposed to Hawaiian, see the lap steel presented elsewhere) guitar.
 The story comes in two different versions according to either Les himself or the Gibson engineers; however, the first models had an impractical trapeze bridge/tailpiece that was changed to wrapover and eventually to the stoptail like on this budget reissue from Epiphone.
 The next improvement was changing to humbuckers and a different colour scheme, and the rest is, well, investment.

 Again, an “I-have-always-wanted” guitar, especially since my teacher Odd-Arne Jacobsen had a gold top.
 His was a late sixties Deluxe with the mini humbuckers, but the colour matched perfectly.
 Bought in Edinburgh on a trip including driving a left-side-steering car on the left side of the road, and sleeping in a castle-cum-hotel where everybody added “luv” to every sentence.
 But then I seriously considered upgrading to a proper Gibson, and it was sold.
 I have regretted it ever since, of course, but then again the original replaced my regrets some years later.
 But before parting we made some good music in the Journey to the North period, especially The View and Parallel Ride.